nicolargo/glances/docs/aoa/smart.rst

 *Dependency: this plugin uses the optional pySMART Python lib*

-This plugin is disable by default, please use the --enable smart option to enable it.
+This plugin is disable by default, please use the --enable-plugin smart option to enable it.

 .. image:: ../_static/smart.png